7 Best Places to Sell Clothes Online (for Fast Cash!)

 Where to Sell Clothes Online

 Swap.com is an online consignment store that offers used baby, children’s, maternity, men’s, and women’s clothes and accessories.
 They offer a special Premier Seller program for those with more than 250 high-quality items.
+In order to join the Premier Seller program, you must fill out an application and send in a “test box”.
+If your items meet the criteria, you’ll be invited to join that program.

 All you have to do is fill out an application, work with the Premier Seller Team on selecting quality items, print prepaid shipping labels, and mail your items to Swap.com’s quality inspection team.
-Swap.com will then promote your items for you.

 When you successfully sell an item on Poshmark, the company will provide you with a prepaid, pre-addressed label so you can drop it off at a USPS mailbox or post office.